SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### Explanation of the Custom Code

 Because your file is called ```risks-service.js``` and therefore has the same name as your service definition file ```risks-service.cds```, CAP automatically treats it as a handler file for the service defined in there.
-CAP exposes several [events](https://github.wdf.sap.corp/pages/cap/node.js/api#cds-event-handlers) and you can easily write handlers like the above.
+CAP exposes several [events](https://github.wdf.sap.corp/pages/cap/node.js/api#cds-event-handlers) and you can easily write handlers as the one above.

 In this case, the event ```after``` is triggered after a `READ` was carried out for our ```Risks``` entity.
 In your custom handler you get all the data, in this case all the risks that were read according to the query.
-You can loop over each of them and if needed adjust the data of the response.
+You can loop over each of them and, if needed, adjust the data of the response.
 In this case, you change the value of the ```criticality``` when the ```impact``` is bigger than 100000.
 The new values for ```criticality``` are then part of the response to the read request.

 So, this affects the service's response, but how does this translate into a changed UI?
-For this, you have to go back to the annotations you created in chapter 3 where you find your ```srv/risks-service-ui.cds``` file.
+In order to do this, you have to go back to the annotations you created in chapter 3, where you find your ```srv/risks-service-ui.cds``` file.
 There you had the two columns ```prio``` and ```impact``` annotated with an additional ```Criticality``` annotation.
 This annotation points to the ```criticality``` property of your service (*Note:* `Criticality` with an upper case `C` is the annotation, while the property name `criticality` could also be called different opposed to the annotation).
 As you now set different values in your custom handler for ```criticality```, the Fiori Elements application translates these into icons and colors, which you can see in the UI.

 ```javascript
 annotate RiskService.Risks with @(